-- Initiatives to improve prematurity risk detection and pregnancy management, including Title V Maternal and Child Health Block Grant program, Title X Family Planning program, and Maternal, Infant and Early Childhood Home Visitation.*
+- *Initiatives to improve prematurity risk detection, pregnancy management, and birth spacing, including Title V Maternal and Child Health Block Grant program, Title X Family Planning program, and Maternal, Infant and Early Childhood Home Visitation.

 - Federal and state initiatives to expand newborn screening, consistent with the Recommended Uniform Screening Panel, as well as treatment of disorders identified through screening.